G-Node/python-neo-nixio/mapping.md

     - Epoch.durations(Quantity 1D) maps to `MultiTag.extents(DataArray)` with type `neo.epoch.durations`.
     - Epoch.labels(string[]) maps to the `labels` attribute of a `SetDimension` of the positions `DataArray`.
     The `SetDimension` is also referenced by the extents `DataArray`.
+    - The `references` attribute of the `nix.MultiTag` points to all the `AnalogSignal` and `IrregularlySampledSignal` objects that exist in the same `neo.Segment` as the epoch.

 ## neo.Event